SanbyB/LD48/README.md

 * Inventory equipment
 * E opens inventory to upgrade equipment and takes iron away from total score
 * (Polish) We need a screen for when we die
-* (Polish) Particles for rock breaking and slime dying

 ### Idea